 (4) The applicant, in addition to the particulars contained in his application, shall furnish to the Registrar documentary proof of grounds and such other information as may be required by the Board, and shall verify the same by statutory declaration.

-[(5) repealed]
+[(5) deleted]

 (6) Where an application for registration is granted, a certificate of registration shall be issued to the applicant in the Form No. 3 in the Second Appendix, upon payment to the Registrar of the certificate fee prescribed in the Third Appendix.